-Nurse midwifery is, quite simply, one of the most critical roles in modern healthcare.
-While to many people “midwife” may sound old-fashioned or even historical, nurse midwives are definitely not a thing of the past – in fact, they are the present and future of birthing.
-With extensive training in the most current medical research; the most up-to-date, evidence-based nursing practice; and the age-old art of caring for women in pregnancy and birth, nurse midwives are the best of all possible worlds for expectant mothers and their newborns.
+The best certified midwife programs online for nurses teach the age-old art of caring for women in pregnancy and birth through a modern lens.
+Nurse midwifery is, quite simply, one of the most critical roles in contemporary healthcare.
+While to many people, “midwife” may sound old-fashioned or even historical, nurse midwives are not a thing of the past, they are the present and future of birthing.

 Ranking the Best Online Nurse Midwifery Programs

-- Cost: current tuition (according to IPEDS)
+• Cost: current tuition (according to IPEDS)

-- Reputation: current Niche score
+• Reputation: current Niche score

-- Return on Investment: current alumni salaries (according to College Scorecard)
+• Return on Investment: current alumni salaries (according to College Scorecard)

 This combination provides the best balance of quality, affordability, and job-market authority for nurse midwifery graduates.